Four Futures: Life After Capitalism

 Four Futures is well worth a read.

-Brown is the Media and Communication Officer at the AIDC
+Brown is the Co-ordinator of the Economic Justice Programme at the AIDC